jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AttributeError: module 'src.calculator' has no attribute 'add'

-* the `return statement`_ of the last 3 :ref:`functions` matched their names, I use that for the new one
+* the `return statement`_ of the last 3 :ref:`functions` matched their names, I do the same thing for the new one

   .. code-block:: python
     :emphasize-lines: 13-14